Towards Ultra-High-Rate Quantum Error Correction with Reconfigurable Atom Arrays: Compiling Affine Permutations into AOD Moves

 \paragraph{Summary and consequences.} In each of these code instances we consider, the maximal abelian subgroup has order $P/3$; the fraction of Kasai generators lying inside it and the internal structure of the subgroup itself vary. \Cref{tab:family_summary} summarizes these patterns.

 The \nkdninetysix{} and \nkdoneninetwo{} instances have all 12 Kasai generators belonging to the maximal abelian subgroup.
 At $P = 96$, this reduces each round's column-AOD work to one global rigid cyclic shift; at $P = 192$, to a pair of commuting shifts.
 When we lay out the $P=192$ code as $6\times 32$, this naturally leads to global cyclic shifts in the column direction and swaps in the row direction.
-At $P = 384$ and $P = 768$, about half of the Kasai generators sit outside this subgroup, and retaining the rigid-shift compilation for the entire schedule there would require either a different reference APM with large commuting orbits, or accepting that some rounds compile to generic CRT-separable steps rather than global cyclic shifts.
 We note that these conclusions are conservative: raw-APM abelianness is sufficient for rigid-shift compilation but not strictly necessary, since the schedule-specific transitions $\bar F_j \bar F_i^{-1}$ could commute pairwise even when the raw-APM group does not.
-Whether this weaker condition holds at $P = 384$ or $768$ depends on the specific syndrome-extraction schedule.
+Whether this weaker condition holds depends on the specific syndrome-extraction schedule.